OpenBagTwo/LighterEnd/README.md

 - to [Pintér Gábor](https://github.com/pinter-gabor-at) and his
   [IronSigns mod](https://gitlab.com/pintergabor/ironsigns) for providing an extremely helpful example of adding custom signs
+- [KikuGie](https://codeberg.org/KikuGie) for their elytra trims
+- [TerraformersMC](https://github.com/TerraformersMC) for figuring out how to automate _some_ of the ridiculous amount of complexity involved in adding a custom armor material
 - to the [Enderscape](https://github.com/they-made-enderscape/enderscape) team for great modern examples of library-free worldgen and terrain modification
 - to [Vanilla Tweaks](https://vanillatweaks.net/picker/resource-packs/) for the concept of grooved